igrishaev/pg/doc/020-client.md

 The level might be a keyword, a string or a symbol, both in lower or upper case.
 For example, `:SERIALIZABLE`, `:serializable`, `"SERIALIZABLE"` and so on.
-Those levels that consist from two words, e.g. `REPEATABLE READ`, are separated with a hyphen: `:repeatable-read`, `"REPEATABLE-READ"`, etc.
+Those levels that consist of two words, e.g. `REPEATABLE READ`, are separated with a hyphen: `:repeatable-read`, `"REPEATABLE-READ"`, etc.

-Just a reminder, there are four isolations level in Postgres:
+Just a reminder, there are four isolation levels in Postgres:

 - READ UNCOMMITTED
 - READ COMMITTED (default)
 - REPEATABLE READ
 - SERIALIZABLE

-**Use them wisely: never set a level explicitly unless you clearly understand what is the default level and why doesn't it satisfy you.**
+**Use them wisely: Never set a level explicitly unless you clearly understand what is the default level and why doesn't it satisfy you.**

 ### Manual transactions and status check